 This is also true if the parentheses are at the end of phrase that requires a comma, semicolon, or dash.

 I am obsessed with shoes (but only fabulous shoes).

 I loved him (of course I did!), but he had no idea.

-→ Dashes in US English are usually em dashes with no space on either side.
-(Exceptions are made when styling e-books.
-See my Fiction Style Guide on Dialogue.)
+Dashes in US English are usually em dashes with no space on either side.
+(Exceptions are often made when styling e-books because of issues with wrap and to make text more accessible for those who use screen readers.)
 British English uses spaced en dashes instead (except for interruption of dialogue, which is also an em dash.)

 He knew the rules: do what you're told, do it immediately, and don't complain.

-→ Like commas and parentheses, dashes can be used for parenthetical elements, but tend to emphasize what they surround rather than de-emphasize as parentheses do.
+Like commas and parentheses, dashes can be used for parenthetical elements.
+But they tend to emphasize what they surround rather than de-emphasize as parentheses do.

 I loved him—of course I did!—but he had no idea.

 Use dashes instead of commas to set off a parenthetical element that's a complete sentence or contains internal commas.